Begin the lesson by displaying the Who Won This Election?

 opinion.
 You may wish to share with them that these are real election

-results from the 2000 presidential elections.
-Gray represents Democrats
+results from the 2000 presidential election between Al Gore and George W. Bush.
+Gray represents Gore

-and white represents Republicans.
+and white represents Bush.
 See the Extensions section below for possible follow-up questions.

 You may also choose to bring in other political information and